Maichonok/Gateway-Gurus/README.md

 The system consists of two main components:

-1.  **Frontend (`fraud-detection-frontend/`)**: A React application (built with Vite) providing the user interface for submitting support requests.
+1.  **Frontend (`customer-frontend/`)**: A React application (built with Vite) providing the user interface for submitting support requests.
 Users input their details and the request text, which is then sent to the backend for analysis.
-Change folder's name from `customer-frontend` to `fraud-detection-frontend/`.
-2.  **Backend (`fraud-detector-service/`)**: A Python API service (built with `aiohttp`) that receives requests from the frontend, uses an external AI service (OpperAI) to analyze the text for potential fraud indicators, and returns an assessment score and commentary.
+2.  **Backend (`fraud-detector-service/`)**: A Python API service (built with `aiohttp`) that receives requests
+3. from the frontend, uses an external AI service (OpperAI) to analyze the text for potential fraud indicators,
+4. and returns an assessment score and commentary.

 ## Directory Structure

 ```
 /
-├── fraud-detection-frontend/  # React Frontend UI
+├── customer-frontend/  # React Frontend UI
 │   ├── public/
 │   ├── src/
 │   ├── package.json